Whyte Museum: Peter and Catharine Whyte Foundation

-The Expanded Museum
+Expanded museum

 In 1993 a new wing was added to the Whyte Museum to help it meet its full potential as a cultural tourism generator.
 The new wing added 13,000 square feet to the existing 16,000 square foot building, which was renovated at the same time the addition was completed.
 The construction and renovation project increased exhibition and public space, provided expanded storage space and conservation work areas, and expanded the Museum Shop and administration areas.
 The new building allowed the Museum to continue to collect, preserve and exhibit its growing collections.

 Collections

 Heritage Collection

 The Heritage Collection includes artifacts relating to Aboriginal people, artists, immigrants, guides and outfitters, climbers, surveyors, hikers, explorers, adventurers, skiers and residents of the town and area.

-Art Collection
+Art collection

 The Whyte Museum's art collection spans the early 1800s to present day and includes regionally created and related works by Canadian and international artists.